 Risks and opportunities

-In line with a number of mining companies operating in South Africa, the Company has also experienced high levels of community unrest in the areas adjacent to its operations.
-These could persist or worsen in scale, intensity and duration.
+A sound relationship with surrounding communities will enhance relations and organisational reputation, whilst a failure to do so could result in disruption of operations or community unrest.
 Mining is conducted in areas where communities are present and the communities have various expectations of the mines, such as employment opportunities, socio-infrastructure support and business opportunities.
 When these expectations are not met, it may result in conflict and unrest.

 Opportunities and mitigation